PlusPlusOneGmbH/tdp-MVP/README.md

 __Package-Name:__ tdp-MVP

-__TopLevel Module Name:__ tdpMPV
+__TopLevel Module Name:__ tdpMVP

-TDP Implements a number of required members to be working.
-They do not follow default python naming but use CamelCase to adhere to the default TouchDesigner naming conventions.
+TDP implements a number of required members to be working.
+They do not follow default python naming and use CamelCase instead to adhere to the default TouchDesigner naming conventions.

 ## Comp Package
 ```python